aleph2c/miros/doc/zero_to_one.rst

 Iteration 3: history
 --------------------
-We have shipped our toaster ovens, and much to our surprise nobody bought any of them.

-Through a lengthy customer-discovery-process we learn that people would like to put food in the toaster ovens, which means that we should be able to open it's door then close it again.
-When they close the door they want the toaster to act like it did before.

-We would also like to remove the print statements from our code so that we don't clutter up our terminal's output while it is run.

-So we iterate our existing product with the following additional specification:
+So far, we have miros working on our system and we have build a simple toaster oven.
+But, as it is currently written, the toaster oven is useless, because there is no way to open and close the door.

+So, in this design iteration we will add the ability to open and close the door.

 .. include:: i_navigation_3.rst